mistweaverco/bafa.nvim/README.md

 You can then press the corresponding key to quickly select that buffer.

-Press `Escape` to exit jump-label mode without selecting a buffer.
+Press `Escape` or `g` to exit jump-label mode without selecting a buffer.

-You can also delete buffers while in jump-label mode by pressing `dg` to enable jump-label delete mode.
+You can also delete buffers while in jump-label mode by pressing `gd` to enable jump-label delete mode.

-Press `Escape` to exit jump-label mode without deleting any buffers.
+Press `Escape` or `g` to exit jump-label delete mode.